An easy 3-ingredient slow cooker pulled pork using pork tenderloin - great for sandwiches or sliders!

 Pulled pork is an Eastern North Carolina specialty, where my mom is from.

 It’s simple, it’s scrumptious, it’s decidedly Southern.
 And the N.C. version is cooked so long it falls off the bone.
-We shred it and serve it on hamburger buns.
-It just feels like home to me.

-The real-deal guys in the pit go slow and low for hours upon hours - often overnight.
-You and me, we gotta find another way.
+The real-deal guys and gals in the pit go slow and low for hours upon hours - often cooking the pork overnight.

-I gotta say, this 3-ingredient homemade version holds up!
-It’s amazing how simple and how hands-off this meal is, yet how delicious and tender and juicy and flavorful the pork comes out.
 I do use BBQ sauce here - which would be frowned upon in the Eastern part of the state - because it brings a ton of flavor and extra moisture to the pork after it’s cooked and so completely tender.

 And the pork in this recipe?
 It’s pork tenderloin.